 Limitation of Absences

 The limitation of absences for secondary students is seven (7) total absences per semester for schools with a block schedule.
-A student’s medical condition may prevent a student from meeting the above goal, and absences which are due to the student’s physical or mental ability to attend school, if properly documented and submitted to the school within the required timelines, will not be included in the determination of a student’s denial of credit or retention.
+A student’s medical condition may prevent a student from meeting the above goal, and absences that are due to the student’s physical or mental ability to attend school, if properly documented and submitted to the school within the required timelines, will not be included in the determination of a student’s denial of credit or retention.
 Arranged absences in excess of seven (7) during the school year and any arranged absences for which the makeup work was not completed and submitted, as required by the teacher, count toward the limitation of absences.
 A required parent conference is to be scheduled when the following occurs due to excessive absenteeism: a student has been identified for possible retention, a student may be denied course credit, a student is recommended for enrollment at an alternative school, and/or a student is deemed a habitual truant.
 Prior to the referral to an alternative program, denial of credit or retention in the current grade, a written notice of the attendance record shall be sent to the parent, legal guardian, and/or the student.
 The written notice will include the procedure for requesting a review of absences under due process.
 After receipt of notification of the impending denial of credit or retention in the current grade, the parent/guardian or student may request a hearing with the administrator in charge of attendance if there is reason to believe an error in the attendance record or an extenuating circumstance exists.

-An unapproved absence for one or more class periods during the school day shall be deemed a truancy.
+An unapproved absence for one or more class periods during the school day shall be deemed truancy.
 An absence is unapproved when a student is absent from school without a valid excuse, did not secure permission for the absence from the school, did not provide a valid excuse within three (3) days after returning to school, or the arranged absence was not requested in writing in advance of the absence or exceeded the allowable seven (7) days per school year.
 An unexcused absence is deemed truancy.

 As of January 1, 2015, Nevada law requires that students attend school regularly in order to apply for and keep their driver's license /learner's permit.
 Under the new law, students under the age of 18 who wish to apply for a learner's permit or driver's license must submit to the DMV office at the time of application a completed DMV-301 form signed and stamped by a school official.
-This form will verify that the applicant has attended at least 90 percent of the school days in the current semester -- or they did not miss more than seven days of a block schedule and 10 days of a non-block schedule.
-If the student does not meet the minimum attendance requirement he/she will be unable to apply until the next semester, provided they meet the 90 percent attendance requirement.
+This form will verify that the applicant has attended at least 90 percent of the school days in the current semester -- or they did not miss more than seven days of a block schedule and ten days of a non-block schedule.
+If the student does not meet the minimum attendance requirement, he/she will be unable to apply until the next semester, provided they meet the 90 percent attendance requirement.

 HABITUAL TRUANTS: Students who are deemed habitual truants (three or more unapproved absences) could either lose their license or be ineligible to get a license for a minimum of 30 days for the first offense and 60 days for the second offense, regardless of their attendance status in the current semester.
 Students who turn 18 during the suspension will be required to complete the terms of the suspension.
 Students whose licenses or permits are suspended due to poor attendance must surrender their license or permit to school officials under Nevada law.
 For more information, please see the Department of Motor Vehicles Website http://www.dmvnv.com/nvdlteens.htm.